We Do Legal

 We provide advice on maintaining your mark, protecting it from infringement, and expanding your protection as your business grows.

-What an Attorney for Trademark Knows That a DIY Applicant Doesn't
+What a Lawyer for Trademark Knows That a DIY Applicant Doesn't

 The formal process of trademark registration is governed by specific legal principles that can be challenging to navigate without specialised knowledge.
 An examiner’s report is not a simple checklist; it is a legal document based on the Trademarks Act 1995 and a body of case law.